rambo/httpchecker/README.md

 # Installing

-  1. Prepare a new virtualenv
+  1. Prepare and activate a new virtualenv
   3. unpack the archive
   2. pip install -r requirements.txt